Ulf Lennart Österberg

 Ulf Österberg is a Swedish-American physicist specializing in optical fibers, nonlinear optics, and ultrafast and THz spectroscopy.
 With Walter Margulis, he discovered efficient second-harmonic generation in optical fibers, and his optical precursor studies are particular noteworthy.

 Early life and education

-Österberg was born in Göteborg, Sweden in 1958, and spent his early years in Trollhättan.
+Österberg was born in Gothenburg, Sweden in 1958, and spent his early years in Trollhättan.
 He received his MS from Chalmers University of Technology (Engineering Physics) in 1982, and the PhD from the KTH Royal Institute of Technology (Physics) in 1987.